Undergraduate Career Expo

 Highlight your skills and accomplishments.
-Your resume (see BBA resume template) should be error-free, up to date, concise, and graphically pleasing.
-It's best to print your resume on a laser printer.
+Your resume (see BBA resume template) should be error-free, up-to-date, concise, and graphically pleasing.
+Print your resume on a laser printer.
 It looks more professional, and it won't smudge.
 Don’t forget to make several copies, since most employers will want a copy of your resume.
 For help with resumes, BBA Career Advisors and Peer Career Advisors are available to help with resume reviews in the BBA Career Services Office during walk-in advising (CBA 2.116).
-Prior to Career Expo, BBA Career Services hosts resume workshops and events to help Texas BBA students prepare.

 - Attend the Career Expo Prep Workshop

 Wondering how you should prepare and what to do once there?
-Come to the Career Expo Prep Workshop on January 24, 5:00 p.m. to 6:00 p.m., Legacy Events Room - CBA 3.202, to get the full details on what to do before, during, and after the expo as well as tips to be successful at the event.
+Come to the Career Expo Prep Workshop (January 29, 5:00 p.m. to 6:00 p.m., Legacy Events Room (CBA 3.202).
+You will get the full details on what to do before, during, and after the expo as well as tips to be successful at the event.

-- Study the Companies Attending the Career Expo and the Undergraduate Career Expo Brochure (Coming soon for Fall 2013)
+- Study the Companies Attending the Career Expo and the Career Expo Brochure (coming January 2015)

 - Develop a 30-Second Commercial

 “Tell me a little about yourself.”
 You’re likely to get that invitation from many of the employers at the expo.
-So spend a little time beforehand figuring out your response.
-Think of your reply as a 30-second, self-promotional commercial you’ll deliver to each employer who asks you.
+Spend a little time beforehand figuring out your response.
+Think of your reply as a 30-second commercial for yourself.

-Matching suit required (dark blue, dark grey, or black), professional footwear, no bright or neon hair color, no visible facial piercings and all men must wear ties.
+Matching suit required (dark blue, dark grey, or black), professional footwear (no boots), no bright or neon hair color, no visible facial piercings and all men must wear ties.
 Please see the Business Attire Guide for more information on business professional attire.
 Students not wearing business professional attire will not be permitted into the expo.